I invested my last year pursuing a postgraduate degree in Entrepreneurship at one of the universities here in the UK.

 2.0 Personal and Professional Development

-The best part besides being in an academic environment at Brookes was involvement in two entrepreneurial societies based in Oxford – Oxford Entrepreneurs and Oxford Brookes Entrepreneurs that significantly helped me to grow my network and build effective connections.
+The best part besides being in an academic environment at this University was being involved in two entrepreneurial societies based in Oxford – Oxford Entrepreneurs and Oxford Brookes Entrepreneurs that significantly helped me to grow my network and build effective connections.

-I had plans of launching my startup within few years, and I started exploring options for best possible ways to do it.
+I had plans of launching my startup within a few years, and I started exploring options for the best possible ways to do it.

 The entire MSc program was geared towards developing business and leadership skills and thus, in hindsight, I believe to have made a really good decision.

-A year investment in the degree has helped me prepare in a much better way for my proposed long-term plan for an entrepreneurial career.
+A year’s investment in the degree has helped me prepare in a much better way for my proposed long-term plan for an entrepreneurial career.